homerhanumat/csc324resources/exercises/table-sort.md

 * a button that when clicked will sort the artists by year of birth;
 * a button that when clicked will randomly shuffle the rows of the original table.

-The completed page with all of its assets should be wrapped in a folder with a name of the form <code>table-sort_firstname_lastname.zip</code>.
-Zip this folder and email it to me.
+Make a repository on Github, called `sorting-table`.
+The completed page with all of its assets should be pushed to the repository by the due-date.